INTRODUCTION

 (9) They asked him, “Where do you want us to prepare it?”

 “No bones might be broken either during the cooking or during the eating.
-The lamb was set on the table at the evening banquet, and was eaten by the assembled company after all had satisfied their appetites with the ḥagigah or other food.
+The lamb was set on the table at the evening banquet, and was eaten by those assembled after all had satisfied their appetites with the ḥagigah or other food.
 The sacrifice had to be consumed entirely that same evening, nothing being allowed to remain overnight.
-While eating it, the entire company of those who partook was obliged to remain together, and every participant had to take a piece of the lamb at least as large as an olive” (https://www.jewishencyclopedia.com/articles/11934-passover-sacrifice).
+While eating it, the entire company of those who partook was obliged to remain together, and every participant had to take a piece of the lamb at least as large as an olive” (https://www.jewishencyclopedia.com/articles/11934passover-sacrifice).

 (10) And he said, “When you enter the city, a man will come to you carrying a jar of water.
 Follow him to the house he enters and …”